ceshine/ceshine-hugo/content/post/20200723-synthetic-data-for-qa-model/index.md

 {{< figure src="ablation-2.png" caption="(Taken from the source paper)" >}}

-Table 5 shows that the quality of question generated does increase as the model scales up.
+Table 5 shows that the quality of questions generated does increase as the model scales up.

 {{< figure src="ablation-3.png" caption="(Taken from the source paper)" >}}

 To test the quality of the generated answers, the paper used the 1.2B question generator (see Table 5) to generate questions without filtration from the generated answers, fine-tune a QA model and test against the dev set.
 Table 6 shows that bigger model increases the quality of generated answers, but only marginally.

 (I am not sure how they obtain the benchmark for BERT-Large, though.
-I think BERT-Large expects a context and question pair to generate an answer, but here we want to generate answer from only the context.
+I think BERT-Large expects a context and question pair to generate an answer, but here we want to generate answers from only the context.
 Maybe they take the pre-trained BERT-Large model and fine-tune it like the other two.)

 {{< figure src="ablation-4.png" caption="(Taken from the source paper)" >}}

 In Table 7 we can see that filtration does improve the performance of the downstream models (compare to Table 5).
-When using real answers to generate questions, less than 50% of the triplets generated by the 345M model were rejected, while about 55% by the 1.2B were rejected.
-Note that all the model in this set under-performed to the model trained with only human generated data (SQuAD training set).
+When using real answers to generate questions, less than 50% of the triplets generated by the 345M model were rejected, while about 55% by the 1.2B was rejected.
+Note that all the models in this set under-performed to the model trained with only human-generated data (SQuAD training set).

-The additional triplets from using generated answers are quite helpful, the 1.2B model finally surpassed the baseline model (human generated data), but it used 3x+ more data.
+The additional triplets from using generated answers are quite helpful, the 1.2B model finally surpassed the baseline model (human-generated data), but it used 3x+ more data.

 To sum up, the ablation study shows that scaling up the model improved the quality of the generated data, but the increase in the quantity of the data also played a part.

 ## Fully Synthetic Data

-In this part they trained the models for stage 1 to 3 using the full SQuAD 1.1 training set, and use the deduplicated Wikipedia documents as contexts to generate answers and questions.
-They also fine-tune a 8.3B GPT-2 on Wikipedia documents to generate synthetic contexts.
+In this part of the paper, they trained the models for stage 1 to 3 using the full SQuAD 1.1 training set, and use the deduplicated Wikipedia documents as contexts to generate answers and questions.
+They also fine-tune an 8.3B GPT-2 on Wikipedia documents to generate synthetic contexts.

 {{< figure src="full-synthetic.png" caption="(Taken from the source paper)" >}}

 Table 2 shows that synthetic contexts can be as good as the real ones.
-Also, further fine-tuning on the real SQuAD 1.1 data can further improves the performance, which might imply that there are still something missing in the fully or partially synthetic triplets.
+Also, further fine-tuning on the real SQuAD 1.1 data can further improve the performance, which might imply that there is still something missing in the fully or partially synthetic triplets.

 However, using 200x+ more data to get less 1% more accuracy seems wasteful.
 We want to know how much synthetic data we need to reach the baseline accuracy.
 The next section answers this question.